r-token/ryantoken.com-v3-svelte/src/routes/blog/introducing-outrank.md

 The back-end infrastructure is all AWS-based.
 I have a `node.js` server that handles a lot of the rankings data collection.
 That server throws its data into a couple of different `DynamoDB` tables, and the app calls various `API Gateway` endpoints that trigger `Lambda` functions to query those DB tables.
 The results of those API calls return JSON that I decode into Swift structs which finally winds up inside a SwiftUI `List` in the UI.
 All of the AWS infrastructure is generated via <a href="https://en.wikipedia.org/wiki/Infrastructure_as_code" target="_blank">IAC</a> with the <a href="https://www.serverless.com/framework" target="_blank">Serverless Framework</a> and <a href="https://www.terraform.io" target="_blank">Terraform</a>.

 There is no web front-end for this yet, but that is one of my goals for the app.
-I'm <a href="/blog/rocking-with-the-jamstack/">big into Jamstack</a> web development and have recently been experimenting with the <a href="https://v3.nuxtjs.org/" target="_Blank">Nuxt 3 beta</a>.
+I'm <a href="/blog/rocking-with-the-jamstack/" target="_blank">big into Jamstack</a> web development and have recently been experimenting with the <a href="https://v3.nuxtjs.org/" target="_Blank">Nuxt 3 beta</a>.
 My background with front-end web development is in <a href="https://reactjs.org/" target="_blank">React</a>, but the plan is to build the web front-end for Outrank with Nuxt 3 once it's out in production.

 ## A Quick Note on Privacy

 I collect/store *none* of your data.
 Literally 0.
 I have no interest in any of it, so let's put that to bed right now.
-You can read my <a href="/privacy-policy">Privacy Policy</a> and <a href="/terms-of-use">Terms of Use</a> for more information.
+You can read my <a href="/privacy-policy" target="_blank">Privacy Policy</a> and <a href="/terms-of-use" target="_blank">Terms of Use</a> for more information.

 ## Signing Off